 Gutierrez received a bachelor of arts degree in English from Denison University, and master’s and doctoral degrees in English Literature from the University of Chicago.
 She is a member of Phi Beta Kappa, the nation's oldest and most prestigious honor society.
 A scholar of early modern English literature, Gutierrez has published on Shakespearean drama and early modern women.
 She served as President of the Rocky Mountain Medieval and Renaissance Association and as Treasurer for the Society for the Study of Early Modern Women.
 She has been involved in several national discussions regarding issues in higher education, including the inclusion of public health curricula in general education programs and the impact of the changing faculty on student success.

 She served in 2013-14 as President of the Council of Colleges of Arts and Sciences, a national association of over 500 baccalaureate degree-granting colleges of arts and sciences whose purpose is to sustain the arts and sciences as a leading influence in American higher education.
-She currently serves as a member of the Board of Directors of North Carolina Humanities, of which she is chair.
+She currently serves as a member of the Board of Directors of North Carolina Humanities, of which she is immediate past chair.
+Sher served as chair of the 2019-2021 board.
 She is a past member of the Board of Directors of the Arts and Science Council (Charlotte), Charlotte Museum of History; the Women + Girls Research Alliance (a community-university alliance), and the Socrates Academy (a partial-Greek immersion charter school.)